ThomasHBOICT/MotionTrampoline/README.md

 # Motion Trampoline

-Unity workfile working with Kinect to create a jumping experience for Motion.
+Unity workfile connecting with Kinect and Arduino to create a trampoline jumping experience for Motion.

 ## Installation